timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ## Summary

-A simple tutorial where we first run, and then re-create and re-run, a simple OSGi™ Microservice.
+In this tutorial we'll first run, and then re-create and re-run, a simple OSGi™ Microservice.

-## Building and Running the Example
+## Build & Run

 We start by first downloading, building and running the enRoute `quickstart` example.
 In addition to demonstrating the simple application this will also confirm that your local [environment](015-Prerequisite.html#required-tools) meets the require prerequisits.